0giv/chirpstack-kubernetes/README.md

 cd chirpstack
 ```

 Before installation do **NOT** forget to create a api key for chripstack core with this command.
+Change the value of apiSecret at chirpstack/values.yaml line 31.

 ```sh
 openssl rand -base64 32